 Jim Dillon, a long-time educator and educational consultant for Measurement Incorporated, shares two anecdotes in this blog post: one in which a student, who is bullied, believes that harassment is part of the school environment and another who thinks school is a place of learning where students prepare for a successful future.
 Dillon explains that the coronavirus pandemic offers educators an opportunity to examine which environment their students experience.

 Tim Murphy, as a teenager, had an "awakening of faith" that led him to pursue becoming a priest and then a Catholic-school educator -- a position he held for 38 years.
 Murphy says the key to being a good teacher is to be a lifelong student.

-The NCEA Bookstore has new titles just in time for spring and beyond.
-New topics include practical prayers for educators, a look at microschools, a guide to retreats, a study of backward design, useful research for educating Hispanic/Latino high school students and other must-have titles.
-Written by in-the-field experts, campus ministers and Catholic school leaders, there's a title you've been looking for in the NCEA Bookstore.
+The NCEA Bookstore has new titles for summer reading and beyond.
+New topics include practical prayers for educators, a look at microschools, a guide to retreats, a study of backward design, useful research for educating Hispanic/Latino high-school students and other must-have titles.
+Written by in-the-field experts, campus ministers and Catholic-school leaders, there's a title you've been looking for in the NCEA Bookstore.